sguruvar3/big_data_utils/README.md

 # big_data_utils
-Some utils on Spark, Cassandra, ElasticSearch and Solr
+Some random utils on Spark, Cassandra, ElasticSearch and Solr

+May *not* be perfect though but it would help to jump right into it easily